11 min read

 - Site admins and moderators who approve submissions, vet claims, run the team, and keep the catalogue clean.

 A directory feels good when every one of those three jobs takes the smallest number of clicks, never leaves the user staring at an empty state, and never forces a context switch out of the page to figure out what to do next.
-That is the lens Listora is built through.
+That is the lens Listora is built through, on any WordPress theme.

 The submission flow: built to be finished, not abandoned